tresabhi/f1tenth_gym_ros/README.md

 ## Running and testing the simulator
-If everything has been built correctly and sourced (and with the venv activated), run `ros2 launch f1tenth_gym_ros gym_bridge_launch.launch`
+If everything has been built correctly and sourced (and with the venv activated), run

+`ros2 launch f1tenth_gym_ros gym_bridge_launch.launch`

+It may take a moment for the sensors and vehicle model to fire up properly in `RViz`.
+For example, `LaserScan` may have a warning and the car is a blank white.
+Wait several moments, and the car should populate with a primitive rendering, and the Lidar scans should show up as a red-to-green colormap along the track walls.

 Then, in a new tab, run
 ```